ibm-cloud-docs/openshift/satellite_clusters.md

    ```
    {: screen}

+5. Make sure that hosts are assigned as worker nodes to the cluster.
+    * **Autoassignment**: If you included `--host-labels` when you created the cluster and you have available hosts with matching labels in your {{site.data.keyword.satelliteshort}} location, the worker nodes are automatically assigned to the cluster.
+If you do not have any available and matching hosts, the cluster is still created but enters a **Warning** state.
+[Attach hosts](/docs/satellite?topic=satellite-hosts#attach-hosts) to your {{site.data.keyword.satelliteshort}} location so that hosts can be assigned as worker nodes to the worker pool.
+If the hosts are not automatically assigned, you can also manually [assign {{site.data.keyword.satelliteshort}} hosts to your cluster](/docs/satellite?topic=satellite-hosts#host-assign).
-5. [Assign {{site.data.keyword.satelliteshort}} hosts to your cluster](/docs/satellite?topic=satellite-hosts#host-assign-cli).
+    * **Manual assignment**: [Assign {{site.data.keyword.satelliteshort}} hosts to your cluster](/docs/satellite?topic=satellite-hosts#host-assign-cli).
 After the hosts successfully bootstrap, the hosts function as the worker nodes for your cluster to run {{site.data.keyword.openshiftshort}} workloads.
 Generally, assign at least 3 hosts as worker nodes in your cluster.

 6. Verify that your cluster reaches a **normal** state.
    ```